MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/upgrade.md

 6. To upgrade the content to the new content schema version:

     a.
-Select all the rows for any items you want to convert.
+Select the rows for any items you want to convert.

     b.
 In the command bar at the top of the screen, select **Flow**, and then select **Upgrade 3D Object Schema**.